-About this recipe: These prawn skewers are spicy and sweet.
 King prawns are marinated in a sweet and spicy marinade before being barbecued to perfection.
-Serve with a side salad, rice or potatoes.
+Serve these Caribbean-inspired kebabs with a side salad or on a bed of rice.

 Check out our BBQ how-to guides and videos for easy tips on how to BBQ to perfection!

 I made this for my boyfriend to accompany his steak, and he liked the shrimp a lot better than the steak itself (and he still really liked the steak).
 I only made 1 skewer, so I scaled back on the marinade mixture a lot.
 Instead of jerk seasoning, I used Cajun seasoning because I had some on hand.
 I also used olive oil instead of vegetable oil.
 I didn't eat them because I'm a vegetarian, but I have to admit they smelled great! - 22 Jul 2006 (Review from Allrecipes US | Canada)

 This was pretty good.
 I made it according to the recipe but scaled back a bit on the spicy stuff.
 It took longer than five minutes on each side on the grill.
 Made it with Roasted Vegetables on this site (AWESOME)and margaritas.
 Thanks. - 02 Jul 2006 (Review from Allrecipes US | Canada)

 These were very good.
 We had them for our Good Friday dinner and I bought large wild pink shrimp at Wegmans that were very easy to peel (they were pre-deveined) and I marinated them for several hours.
 I put them on bamboo skewers that I had soaked for several hours in water.
 My husband grilled them until they were done and I served them with pineapple coleslaw.
 The only thing missing was some sort of light sauce.
 They were flavorful but I missed having a sauce to dip the shrimp into.
 I will certainly make again! - 24 Mar 2008 (Review from Allrecipes US | Canada)